blockbridge/blockbridge-kb/guide/openstack/index.md

 On every OpenStack Cinder node, configure a new backend by adding a named configuration group to the `/etc/cinder/cinder.conf` file.
 Set the `blockbridge_api_host` to the DNS name or IP address of the Blockbridge management node.
-If you've got a clustered management installation, be sure to use a cluster-managed VIP, otherwise cinder won't be able to communicate with the backend after service failover.
+If you have a clustered management installation, be sure to use a cluster-managed VIP, otherwise cinder won't be able to communicate with the backend after service failover.
 For `blockbridge_auth_token`, use the access token generated in the previous step.